 The Turning the Tide transformation plan (PDF, 2 MB), captures contributions from a wide range of sources and emphasises the importance of promoting emotional wellbeing.
 It sets out how we need to use our collective resources and assets appropriately to ensure positive whole system change that minimises harm, prevents escalation and promotes recovery.
 We want to ensure that all agencies that support children and their families work effectively together, in ways that are helpful and make sense to children and their families.

 At its heart the plan aims to improve the emotional wellbeing and mental health of all our children and young people, to build their resilience and to ensure that those who experience emotional wellbeing and mental health problems get the right help at the right time.

-Children and young people from the Hear Our Voice have produced a one page summary of the ambitions of the local transformation plan.
+To help simplify the plan, children and young people from the Hear Our Voice have produced a 1 page summary of the ambitions of the local transformation plan.

 We value the insight that children, young people and their families bring to the development and delivery of our plan.
 Our lead partner is Mind Your Way which represents children and young people’s views in the children and young people mental health partnership group.